VampToshikazu/VampToshikazu/README.md

 - i use caps and swear alot, also bad at spelling
 - im only talkative to friends/ppl im close to
 - pls use tone tags around me if you can
-- i may come off as mean or blunt at sometime
+- i may come off as mean or blunt at times
 - i forget to respond sometimes, pls be patient with me
 - **do not copy or take inspo of my skins.**
-- do not hide/cuddle/rp w/ me unless i have it in my name or were close.
+- i do not like random ppl cuddling/booping/kissing me without permission [green name= can do without permission]
 - being covered/kissed/sneezed on will always
 make me move away if i dont know u, it annoys me/makes me uncomfortable.